Farvoz/redux-from-void/README.md

 import { wrap } from './configureStore'

-// Create an reactions().
+// Create reactions().
 This is an action factory.
 First argument must be wrap(). const {
     pageLoaded,
 } = reactions(wrap)